Yipara logoYipara

 +

 A small amount of mucus in dog poop is normal — the intestines produce mucus to help stool pass smoothly.
 You should worry if: there's a large amount of mucus (the stool looks like jelly), mucus appears consistently over multiple days, it's accompanied by blood, diarrhea, vomiting, or loss of appetite, or your dog is straining to poop.
-Common causes include dietary changes, food intolerance, intestinal parasites, colitis, and inflammatory bowel disease.
+Common causes include dietary changes, food intolerance, intestinal parasites, colon inflammation, and inflammatory bowel concerns.
 If mucus persists for more than 2-3 days or is accompanied by other symptoms, see your vet.

 What color dog poop is concerning?